cdf1982/cdf1982.github.io/glancecam/faqs.md

 #### I need support!
 > Configuring IP cameras, especially the first time, can be very frustrating! **Please, don't hesitate to contact me, Cesare,  for support if you're having problems getting started, that's what I am here for.**<br>
-> You can do so inside GlanceCam, by selecting the 'Support' menu and then 'Contact support via email'; please follow the instructions on screen, especially regarding **your passwords that must be redacted from the auto-generated email** and the **importance of specifying your camera manufacturer and model in your message**, so that I can start researching your camera right away and provide more effective and quicker support.
+> The best and most effective way to get support is to initiate the request inside GlanceCam, by selecting the 'Support' menu and then 'Contact support via email'; please follow the instructions on screen and don't forget to **specify your camera manufacturer and model in your message**, so that I can start researching your camera right away and provide quicker support.
 >
 > Please, allow a couple of business days for a reply: it's only one person here, doing all the coding in his spare time (I have a day job in a different field, and GlanceCam is my passion project) and providing support, which for every email requires quite some research and time.<br>
 > GlanceCam Pro Users will receive a reply in less than 24 hours, Monday through Friday.
 >
->  You can also contact me directly via email at [support@cdf1982.com](mailto:support@cdf1982.com), but support requests started from inside the app are more effective and get results faster, due to the already mentioned auto-generated report that provides useful informations.
+>  You can also contact me directly via email at [support@cdf1982.com](mailto:support@cdf1982.com), but again support requests started from inside the app are more effective and get results faster, due to the already mentioned auto-generated report that provides useful informations.
 If you decide to still contact me without initiating the request in the app, for instance because you don't have purchased GlanceCam yet and you really can't do that, please don't forget to remove your passwords (I don't need them to help you, and more important: I really, really don't want to deal with such confidential informations!) and to write me the camera manufacturer and model.
 >
 > Finally, rest assured that if I won't be able to help you and make my app work well for your needs, I will promptly explain how to get a refund from Apple for your purchase (developers can't issue refunds directly, because all transactions happen via the App Store).
 <a name="dvr"></a>